Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

 -   **Preventing Co-Residency Verification :** To verify co-residency,
     > attackers check if their VMs and the target VM share the same Dom0
     > IP address.
 If the Dom0 IP address is confined, a malicious user
-    > will have to resort
+    > will have to resort to difficult techniques if he wants to confirm
+    > co-residency.

+-   **Detecting Co-location attacks :**